 Methodological advances of the current work include 1) the systematic standardization of PLSS data to enable mapping at broad spatial extent and high spatial resolution, 2) the use of spatially varying correction factors to accommodate variations among surveyors in sampling design, and 3) parallel analysis of FIA datasets to enable comparisons of forest composition and structure between contemporary and historical time periods.
 This approach is currently being extended to TPS and PLSS datasets across the north-central and northeastern US, with the goal of providing consistent reconstructions of forest composition and structure for northeastern US forests at the time of EuroAmerican forests.

 Our results support the consensus that robust estimates of pre-settlement forest composition and structure can be obtained from PLSS data [39,44,46,107,108].
-Patterns of density, basal area and biomass are roughly equivalent to previous estimates [16,19].
+Patterns of density, basal area and biomass are roughly equivalent to previous estimates [16,19], but show variability across the region, largely structured by historical vegetation type (Table 3).
 Our results for stem density are lower than those estimated by Hanberrry et al. [17] for eastern Minnesota, but density and basal area are similar to those in the northern Lower Peninsula of Michigan [109] and biomass estimates are in line with estimates of aboveground carbon for Wisconsin [19].

-These maps of settlement-era forest composition and structure can also provide a useful calibration dataset for pollen-based vegetation reconstructions for time periods prior to the historic record.
-Many papers have used calibration datasets comprised of modern pollen samples to build transfer functions for inferring past climates and vegetation from fossil pollen records [110–113].
-However, modern pollen datasets are potentially confounded by recent land use, which can alter paleoclimatic reconstructions using pollen data [112].
+These maps of settlement-era forest composition and structure can provide a useful calibration dataset for pollen-based vegetation reconstructions for time periods prior to the historic record [110].
+Many papers have used calibration datasets comprised of modern pollen samples to build transfer functions for inferring past climates and vegetation from fossil pollen records [111–114].
+However, modern pollen datasets are potentially confounded by recent land use, which can alter paleoclimatic reconstructions using pollen data [113].
 By linking pollen and vegetation at modern and historical periods we develop capacity to provide compositional datasets at broader spatio-temporal scales, providing more data for model validation and improvement.
 Ultimately, it should be possible to assimilate these empirical reconstructions of past vegetation with dynamic vegetation models in order to infer forest composition and biomass during past climate changes.
 Data assimilation, however, requires assessment of observational and model uncertainty in the data sources used for data assimilation.
-Spatiotemporal models of uncertainty are being developed for the compositional data [63] and biomass data (Feng et al. in prep.).
+Spatiotemporal models of uncertainty are being developed for the compositional data [63].

 Ultimately the pre-settlement vegetation data present an opportunity to develop and refine statistical and mechanistic models of terrestrial vegetation that can take multiple structural and compositional forest attributes into account.
 The future development of uncertainty estimates for the data remains an opportunity that can help integrate pre-settlement estimates of composition and structure into a data assimilation framework to build more complete and more accurate reconstructions of past vegetation dynamics, and to help improve predictions of future vegetation under global change scenarios.